Comparing Scale Parameter Estimators for Gaussian Process Interpolation with the Brownian Motion Prior: Leave-One-Out Cross Validation and Maximum Likelihood: Setting

 \begin{definition} Let $l \in \mathbb{N} \cup \{0\}$ and $0 < \alpha \leq 1$.
 The \textit{H\"older space $C^{l, \alpha}([0, T])$} consists of functions $f \in C^l([0 ,T])$ whose $l$\textsuperscript{th} derivative $f^{(l)}$ is $\alpha$-H\"older continuous. \end{definition}

 Intuitively, $l + \alpha$ represents the smoothness of least-smooth functions in $C^{l, \alpha} ( [0, T] )$.
-It is well known that a sample path of Brownian motion is almost surely $\alpha$-H\"older continuous if and only if $\alpha < 1/2$~\citep[e.g.,][Corollary 1.20]{morters2010brownian}, and thus it belongs to the H\"older space $C^{l, \alpha} ([0,T])$ with $l = 0$ and $\alpha = 1/2 - \varepsilon$ almost surely for arbitrarily small $\varepsilon > 0$; in this sense, the smoothness of a Brownian motion is $1/2$.
-As such, as is well known~\citep[e.g.,][Theorem 1.27]{morters2010brownian}, a Brownian motion is almost nowhere differentiable almost surely.
+It is well-known that a sample path of Brownian motion is almost surely $\alpha$-H\"older continuous if and only if $\alpha < 1/2$~\citep[e.g.,][Corollary 1.20]{morters2010brownian}, and thus it belongs to the H\"older space $C^{l, \alpha} ([0,T])$ with $l = 0$ and $\alpha = 1/2 - \varepsilon$ almost surely for arbitrarily small $\varepsilon > 0$; in this sense, the smoothness of a Brownian motion is $1/2$.
+As such, as is well-known~\citep[e.g.,][Theorem 1.27]{morters2010brownian}, a Brownian motion is almost nowhere differentiable almost surely.

 Note that we have the following strict inclusions:\footnote{These inclusions follow from the following facts: By the definition of H\"older continuity, an $\alpha_1$-H\"older continuous function is $\alpha_2$-H\"older continuous if $\alpha_1 > \alpha_2$; continuously differentiable functions are $\alpha$-H\"older continuous for any $0< \alpha \leq 1$; not all Lipschitz functions are differentiable.} \begin{itemize} \item $C^{l_1, \alpha_1}([0, T]) \subsetneq C^{l_2, \alpha_2}([0, T])$ if (a) $l_1 > l_2$ or (b) $l_1 = l_2$ and $\alpha_1 > \alpha_2$, \item $C^{l+1}([0, T]) \subsetneq C^{l, 1}([0, T])$. \end{itemize}